ECCO-GROUP/ECCO-Dataset-Production/processing/src/README.md

     - *--dryrun*
       - "Does a dryrun of uploading files to S3 (TODO: dryrun of all processing code)"
       - Passes the '--dryrun' argument to AWS CLI "sync" when uploading files from local to S3.
 Additional work is needed to apply the same logic to the processing code as a whole.
+    - *--dont_delete_local*
+      - "Prevents deletion of any files downloaded locally (model granules and processed files).
+Files local to Lambdas are still deleted."
+      - Does not remove any model granules, or produced files, from your local directory (even when using AWS S3).
+        - When using S3, a copy of the file from S3 is downloaded and compared to the uploaded file to ensure they match.
+This downloaded file has the prefix "S3_{filename}".
+      - Note: To ensure space availability, files local to Lambda jobs are still removed (this argument is set to False when using Lambda)